Resident Field Trip Provides Insight into the American Civil Rights Movement

-In late April, 20 International House residents visited four cities in the American south to learn about the history of the American civil rights movement.
+in April of 2018, 20 International House residents visited four cities in the American South to learn about the history of the American Civil Rights movement.
 For each resident, learning about the movement’s history proved transformational.

 “This trip has enabled me to gain a greater understanding not only of the historical facts related to the fight against segregation and racial discrimination in voting, but also the leaders’ motives and ability to mobilize the whole country for such a noble cause,” noted resident Evans Atis.